deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15316/index.md

 > </details>

-> Table 3 compares the latency to the first token and VRAM usage of Ichigo against other speech models and a cascaded system.
+> Table 3 compares the latency to the first token and VRAM usage of Ichigo against other speech language models and cascaded systems.

 {{< table-caption >}}